The Pankhurst Trust

 Manchester Women’s Aid

-We’ve joined forces with the Pankhurst Centre to show that through women’s suffrage, and understanding the context of women’s rights, we’re able to create a safer world for everyone.
+We’ve joined forces with the Pankhurst Centre to show that through understanding the context of women’s rights, we’re able to create a safer world for everyone.
 Discover how you can get help as well as advice and support around domestic abuse.

 The Pankhurst Centre

 Number 62 Nelson Street was the home of Emmeline Pankhurst and her family from 1898 until 1907.
-The first meeting of the Women's Social and Political Union - the movement that became known as the suffragettes- took place in the parlour.
-Come and visit our small museum and heritage centre to find out the story behind women’s right to vote as well the rich history of the Pankhurst family.
+The first meeting of the Women's Social and Political Union - the movement that became known as the suffragettes- took place in the parlour of the house.
+The Pankhurst Centre team work to ensure this important place remains open to the public and aim to develop it into the world-class heritage site it deserves to be.

-As well as being the birthplace of the suffragette movement, the Pankhurst Centre is also serves as a women’s centre and community space.
-It provides space for activities and events run, often but not always, by women, for women.
-It is a unique place in which women can learn together, work on projects and socialise.
-It is a vibrant centre that hosts a number of women’s organisations and projects that support women.
+As well as serving as a small museum and heritage centre, the Pankhurst Centre is also a women’s centre and community space.
+It provides space for activities and events run, often, but not always, by women, for women.
+It is a unique and vibrant place where which women can learn together, work on projects and socialise.